Early Recruiting: When Does Recruiting Really Start for Student-Athletes?

 What exactly is early recruiting?

 Early recruiting refers to the trend of college coaches recruiting athletes before the NCAA rules allow them to initiate communication with those recruits.
-For most Division I and Division II sports, coaches can start proactively reaching out to recruits sometime around the beginning of their junior year of high school.
-However, many coaches—think: Division I and some top-tier DII schools—offer scholarships to athletes as young as 7th and 8th grade.
-And it’s technically not against the rules for all sports except for lacrosse and softball.
+For most Division I and Division II sports, coaches can start proactively reaching out to recruits June 15 after sophomore year or September 1 of junior year.
+However, many coaches—think: Division I and some top-tier DII schools—will make scholarship offers to athletes as young as 7th and 8th grade.

 If the coach is truly interested in that recruit, they can extend a verbal scholarship offer.
 A verbal offer is a non-legally binding scholarship offer, and college coaches can extend verbal offers to a recruit of any age.
 It’s essentially a way for the coach to say, “I’m reserving a spot on my team for you.”
 However, because verbal offers aren’t legally binding, coaches—and athletes—can back out of them at any point.